tej-patel-yr/tej-patel-yr/README.md

 Hey there! 👋 I'm Tej Patel — passionate about solving business problems through data driven thinking.
 Whether it’s digging into data, building dashboards, or exploring ways to optimize business processes, I enjoy turning complex challenges into clear, actionable insights.
 I love every step of the data journey!

-📍 **Based in**: Dublin, Ireland
+📍 **Based in:** Dublin, Ireland
-💼 **Currently Seeking**: Roles and opportunities in Data, Business, CRM, and Analytics — where I can help solve real-world problems.
+💼 **Currently Seeking:** Roles and opportunities in Data, Business, CRM, and Analytics — where I can help solve real-world problems.
-🤝 **Open to Collaborations**: Happy to collaborate on projects, research, or startups.
+🤝 **Open to Collaborations:** Happy to collaborate on projects, research, or startups.
 Always eager to contribute my skills and learn along the way.

 ---